-When building in Krakow, a city that is experiencing a renaissance after years of neglect, the passion and attention to detail that Karolina Chodur and Malwina Borowiec from Interior Architect firm pigalopus have applied to this home is a heartwarming affirmation of the future ambitions of this city.
+When building in Krakow, a city that is experiencing a renaissance after years of neglect, the passion and attention to detail that Karolina Chodur and Malwina Borowiec from interior architecture firm pigalopus have applied to this home is a heartwarming affirmation of the future ambitions of this city.

-Nestled close to the city center, this 32sqm home sits in a suburb with a small town vibe, despite its busy sourrounds.
+Nestled close to the city centre, this 32sqm/344sqdt home sits in a suburb with a small-town vibe, despite its busy surrounds.
 The homeowner lives there with their partner and dog, having fallen in love with the home at first sight due to the options that the windows and the light provided in the renovation.

 The doors of the home open to a balcony with a view of the city streets, with armchairs outside that can be brought inside for extra seating when required.

 At NTS, we’ve long championed that in order to create a space that appears bigger than it is, the choice of materials, textures, and colours is crucial, none more so than when designing a home that will meet the demands of future homeowners too, as is intended by the flexible design.
 Upon moving in, the homeowner wanted to make the living room more spacious, dividing the larger space into smaller, more comfortable zones.
 Rather than changing the floor plan, the homeowner built furniture to divide the space, ensuring that it could be moved freely and was not fixed to the walls.

 Storage at the entrance for shoes and clothes, and the tones of the wooden floor provide a warm cosy entrance to offset the chill of a Polish winter.
 The homeowner expanded the living room as much as possible by building floor-to-ceiling shelving made of custom Ikea bookshelves.
 The lower part of the shelving is accessible from both the living room and the bedroom, and there is a projector screen that drops down in front of it.